yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         * Confirm the password.
         * Select "Save Git Credentials".

-    * Using your WSL window, set your username and email for Git Commits.
+    * Using your WSL window, set your username and email which are used in Azure DevOps for Git Commits.

         ```bash
           git config --global user.email "you@example.com"